Training Tuesdays is a new online training experience to inspire and equip local church leaders to connect more people with Jesus.

-This webinar will be led by Pastor Kevin Brooks of Mount Calvary UMC in Charlotte Hall.
+This webinar was led by Pastor Kevin Brooks of Mount Calvary UMC in Charlotte Hall.

 During this session, Pastor Kevin Brooks of Mount Calvary UMC, reviewed the essential functions of the church council, and equipt the church council chairpersons to lead effective meetings through: use of an agenda planning template; strategies for keeping the meeting on track; moving forward and prioritizing dreaming; and deciding or discussing critical matters for the continued health and growth of the church.

 During the class on Finance, participants examined church finance on a multi-dimensional level.
 The Finance class was led by Paul Eichelberger, the treasurer and CFO of the Baltimore-Washington Conference.